- Car Reviews

 What is it?

-It's called the GranTurismo Folgore.
-When it arrives next year, finally replacing the last gen coupe that died three years ago, it’ll be the marque’s first-ever pure EV.
-Folgore – it roughly translates as lightning or thunderbolt – versions of the MC20 supercar and Grecale SUV will follow soon after.
-All Maseratis will have an electric version by 2025.
-By 2030 there will be no more petrols.
+One version is.
+It’s called the GranTurismo Folgore and it’s Maserati’s first ever pure EV.
+Folgore roughly translates as lightning or thunderbolt, and similarly-named versions of the MC20 supercar and Grecale SUV will follow.
+In fact, all Maseratis will have an electric version by 2025.
+And by 2030 there will be no more petrols.

 Sounds good.
-So why is the styling so safe?
+Why is the styling so safe?

 Ah, you’ve realised there’s not enough room underneath the car.
 When we first saw the Folgore (pronounce it Fol-go-ray, by the way) we assumed they’d done away with the back seats.
-But no, they’re in there (and impressively spacious, which we’ll tell you more about in the Interior tab) and there’s a generous 270-litre boot, as well.
+But no, they’re intact.

 Doesn’t that make it very nose heavy?